timotheemoulin/wc-cart-automation/README.md

 == Frequently Asked Questions ==

-= Is this plugin free to use? = Yes, and it always will be.
+= Is this plugin free to use? =

+Yes, and it always will be.

-= Is there a paid version? = No, and it never will be.
+= Is there a paid version? =

+No, and it never will be.

 == Changelog ==

+= 1.0.0 =
+* Add a redirect URL
+* Update the code to work with WP 6.6 and WooCommerce 9.3.3
+* PHP 8.3 compatibility

 = 0.2.1 =
 * Add French translations